Property Lines: What They Are and How to Find Yours

 If you own a piece of property, you probably have a general idea of where it begins and ends.
-To gain a precise sense about the property you own, learn more about your property lines.
-With this full knowledge, you’ll know where you can and can’t build or expand.
+To gain a precise sense about the property you own, learn more about your property boundaries and how to determine your property lines.
+With this knowledge, you’ll know where you can and can’t build or expand your real estate.

 What Is A Property Line?

 Property lines are the legal boundaries of your property.
 They clearly define who owns what pieces of land by dividing it.
 These boundaries can be obvious – like roads, ditches or fences – or they can be completely invisible.
 Knowing property lines is an important part of buying a home and being a homeowner.